FOURTEAM4T/Command-Line/README.md

 Command Line to make simple your life

 # How to install
 Install zip file from releases.
 Extract all files.
 Open .../Command_Line/ComLine/ComLine.exe.
 WARNING!!!
-Command Line now availible only for Windows after 7.
+Command Line now availible only for Windows after 7 and Linux.
 # All commands
 1."/close" closing program.
 2."/keytap" tapping every keys.
 Example :